-5.1 For services provided in Switzerland within the framework of contract performance, the service provider shall comply with the workplace health and safety provisions and employment conditions applicable at the place of performance, the notification and authorisation duties in accordance with the Federal Act of 17 June 2005 on Measures to Combat Illegal Employment (IEA)1, the provisions on the equal treatment of men and women in terms of equal pay and the environmental law.
+5.1 For goods/services provided in Switzerland within the framework of contract performance, the contractor shall comply with the workplace health and safety provisions and employment conditions applicable at the place of performance, the notification and authorisation duties in accordance with the Federal Act of 17 June

+2005 on Measures to Combat Illegal Employment (IEA)1 and the provisions on the equal treatment of men and women in terms of equal pay.
 The employment conditions shall be deemed to encompass collective and standard employment contracts or, where no such contracts exist, the actual employment conditions customary for the location and occupation.

-5.2 For services provided abroad within the framework of contract performance, the service provider shall comply with the provisions applicable at the place of performance, but as a minimum with the Core Conventions of the International Labour Organization (ILO)2.

-5.3 If the service provider seconds workers from a foreign country to Switzerland to render the services, compliance with the provisions of the Posted Workers Act of 8 October 19993 must be ensured.

-5.4 For services provided in Switzerland within the framework concerning Discrimination in Respect of Employment and Occupation (SR 0.822.721.1), No. 138 of 26 June 1973 concerning Minimum Age for Admission to Employment (SR 0.822.723.8), No. 182 of 17 June 1999 concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (SR 0.822.728.2)

-3 SR 823.20

-SR 822.41

-of contract performance, the service provider shall comply with the provisions of Swiss environmental law applicable at the place of performance, namely the Environmental Protection Act (EPA)4, the Waters Protection Act (WPA)5, the Nature and Cultural Heritage Act (NCHA)6, the Forest Act (ForA)7 and the Chemicals Act (ChemA)8, as well as the ordinances based thereon.

-5.5 For services provided abroad within the framework of contract performance, the service provider shall comply with the environmental protection provisions applicable at the place of performance, but at least with the agreements on the environment in accordance with Annex 2 of the PPO9 that are relevant for the service provider's performance.

-5.6 The service provider is obliged to contractually impose the requirements according to sections 5.1 to 5.5 above on its subcontractors.

-5.7 If the service provider or one of its subcontractors violates obligations arising from section 5, the service provider shall be liable to pay a contract penalty unless it proves that it is not at fault.
-The penalty shall amount to 10% of the total remuneration per violation, but no more than CHF 50,000 in total.
+- 5.2 For goods/services provided abroad within the framework of contract performance, the contractor shall comply with the provisions applicable at the place of performance, but as a minimum with the Core Conventions of the International Labour Organization (ILO) in accordance with Annex 6 to the PPA2. - 5.3 If the contractor seconds workers from a foreign country to Switzerland to provide the goods/services, compliance with the provisions of the Posted Workers Act of 8 October 19993 must be ensured. - 5.4 For goods/services provided in Switzerland within the framework of contract performance, the contractor shall comply with the provisions of Swiss environmental law applicable at the place of performance, namely the Environmental Protection Act (EPA)4, the Waters Protection Act (WPA)5, the Nature and Cultural Heritage Act (NCHA)6, the Forest Act (ForA)7 and the Chemicals Act (ChemA)8, as well as the ordinances based thereon. - 5.5 For goods/services provided abroad within the framework of contract performance, the contractor shall comply with the environmental protection provisions applicable at the place of performance, but at least with the agreements on the environment in accordance with Annex 2 to the PPO9 that are relevant for the contractor's performance. - 5.6 The contractor is obliged to contractually impose the requirements according to sections 5.1 to 5.5 above on its subcontractors. - 5.7 If the contractor itself or a third party engaged by it violates obligations arising from this section 5, it shall be liable to pay a contract penalty unless it proves that it is not at fault.
+The penalty shall amount to 10% of the agreed maximum total remuneration including optional goods/services, or 10% of the remuneration agreed for the subsequent 12 months in the case of permanent contracts, or 10% of the remuneration for the preceding 12 months in the case of a shorter remaining contract term, but at least CHF 3,000 per violation and no more than a total of CHF 100,000 per contract; in the case of a framework contract, this upper limit shall apply once for the entire contractual relationship.
+Payment of the contract penalty shall not imply release from compliance with contractual obligations and shall be offset against any claims for damages.